-Part number 9975-026.
+Part 9975-026.
 An air temperature thermistor is included for measuring ambient temperature outside of the LI-7550 Analyzer Interface Unit.
+It connects to the SENSOR connector on the LI-7550 Analyzer Interface Unit.

 Calibration Certificate

 Provides the calibration coefficients for your sensor head.
 These values are unique to each sensor head and have been entered into the corresponding LI-7550 at the factory.
 Keep this sheet in case you need to re-enter these values.
 You can also acquire a copy of your calibration certificate from the LI-COR support web site.